 Ophthalmic Dispensing can be a great career, and ASA College is the perfect place to start that career.
-Choose from whichever campus is more convenient to get to, our Manhattan location or the Brookly campus.

-Also, learn more about how you can save the commute for part of your program with a few classes that are now offered remotely!
+Learn more about how you can save the commute for part of your program with a few classes that are now offered remotely!

 Remote meaning: live instruction, taught at a specific time, virtually through your computer.
 You get to interact with your teacher from anywhere with good WiFi.

 Sign up now to learn more and get started!

 Ophthalmic Dispensing Program Goals